Flambeau front page, February 12, 1960

 Publisher

-The Florida Flambeau [original version]; Florida State University Libraries, Tallahassee, Fla. [digital version]
+The Florida State University [original]; Florida State University Libraries, Tallahassee, Fla. [digital]

 Date